3 Festive Holiday Decorating Ideas for Your Front Yard

 3. The Modernist

-From inflatable snowman to a hi-tech light show, take this opportunity to make your house internet famous.
+From inflatable snowmen to a hi-tech light show, take this opportunity to make your house internet famous.
 Shove Christmas down the street's throat and make passers-by want to stop their car for pictures.

 If you want to cover a large spot on the lawn, a Christmas-themed inflatable is always a crowd pleaser.
 Snow globes, Santas or snowmen are sure to be a front-yard hit.
 This style comes in hundreds of fun characters and designs, so you can really get personal.